Detailed Explanation of Component Decorator Identifiers

 2.5 Types of Decorator Property Identifiers

-), and basic types of the TS language.
+), and basic TS language types.

 2.5.1 Engine Object Types